bozo22/trackerboxd/README.md

 Firefox: https://addons.mozilla.org/en-GB/firefox/addon/torrentboxd/

-**Before using, go to the extension settings and select the torrent sites you want to see on Letterboxd.
+**❗️ Before using, go to the extension settings and select the torrent sites you want to see on Letterboxd.
 By default, no options are selected.**

 ## Screenshot